microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 ```

 To create a job you need to specify location, resource group name (you can use the same resource group as you used for
-the cluster), job name, cluster to run the job and provide a configuration file.
+the cluster), job name, cluster to run the job and provide a job configuration file.

 For example,